xu4-engine/u4/README.md

 xu4 searches for the zipfiles, or the unpacked contents of the zipfiles in the following places:
- - the current directory when u4 is run
+ - The current directory when xu4 is run
- - a subdirectory named "ultima4" of the current directory
+ - A subdirectory named `ultima4` of the current directory
- - "/usr/lib/u4/ultima4/"
+ - `/usr/share/xu4/`
- - "/usr/local/lib/u4/ultima4/"
+ - `/usr/local/share/xu4/`

 The zipfile doesn't need to be unpacked, but if it is, xu4 can handle uppercase or lowercase filenames even on case-sensitive filesystems,